LetsPlayNow/AI-Project/app/views/static_pages/help_en.md

 * The values ​​that can take the x and y lie in the range [0; World::MAP_SIZE].

 ### Measurement units
-Units of measure received in the game world
+Units of measure received in the game world:

 * Game meter (g.m.) - abstract distance unit
 * Game second (g.s.) - analogue of the real seconds, a uniform characteristic of time
 * Game meter / game second (g.m / g.s) - speed

 ## Game objects and classes
 Location of objects defined using the coordinates of the center.
 All objects in game now are circles with center in (x,y) and radius.

 *You can see shortened reference at Game Page*